pengfei99/DataQualityAndValidation/docs/data_quality_management.md

 - Definition: Relevance measures if data satisfait the purpose of the data collection that can help data scientist to solve the problem.
 - Good example: Data can answer all the requirement of the data scientist
 - Bad example: Data can not answer the requirement of the data scientist
-- Measurement Metric: Number of the user complaint divise all users.
+- Measurement Metric: The number of user complaints divides all users.
 This can be objective, but still a good indicator

 ### 1.10 Interpretability
 - Definition: Interpretability reflects the ease with which users may understand and properly use and analyse